1. TIM Tools Admin Center

 When the Edit button is clicked for a cycle on the TIM-C Dashboard page, the user is first taken to a Coaching Cycle Summary screen.

 The Summary screen lists all of the input to date for the coaching cycle.
 The first time it opens, the only information it contains will be the coaching cycle title, the current date, and the names of the members acting as coach and client.
 Users returning to a coaching cycle will see all of their inputs for each of the five sections.

 No direct inputs can be made on the Summary screen.
 Users should click one of the five menu tabs to enter data:

 - Phase 1.
 Set Goals

 The sixth menu item (Close Tab) returns the user to the coaching cycle Dashboard.
 Users can open and close a coaching cycle tab as many times as is necessary to complete the cycle.
 Even after both the coach and the client have clicked the publish buttons on the Dashboard screen, the coaching cycle can be further edited if desired.

-The first time users open a coaching cycle, they should start by clicking on Phase 1: Set Goals and then Select Supporting Data.
+The first time users open a coaching cycle, they should start by clicking on Phase 1: Set Goals and then add a Focus for the cycle.

 Phase 1: Set Goals